 The Adolescent students run a hot lunch program for the larger school, design and sell Mountainside apparel, create natural wreaths, sell Holiday Bakery Baskets, prepare and serve Community Breakfasts, and partner with a local restaurant to prepare a pork-based meal as a fundraiser with one of the hogs they raise.

-The Mountainside Farm is an important component of the Adolescent program.
+The Mountainside Farm is an important component of the Adolescent program and their micro-economy.
 As Adolescents seek to find their place in society and meaning in their work, the farm provides an overarching business model that illustrates the practical application of their lessons.
 Large, real, meaningful, physical work is also crucial at this stage of development.
-The farm provides a place for Adolescents to be fully engaged in the process of running a business, and allows much of their academic focus to take on new meaning and connection.
-The farm creates an ideal place for young Adolescents to realize their capabilities, develop their sense of self, and contribute valuable work to their community while raising money to support their own program.
-In addition to the farm, students also have the opportunity to engage in 4H Show & Sale.
+The farm provides a place for Adolescents to be fully engaged in the process of running a business, and allows aspects of their academic focus to take on new meaning and connection.
+The farm creates an ideal place for young Adolescents to realize their capabilities, develop their sense of self, engage in physical work, problem solve, work collaboratively, and contribute valuable work to their community while raising money to support their own educational program.
+Mountainside’s Adolescents currently raise hogs, turkeys, and chickens on the farm.

 THE ADOLESCENT ACADEMIC CURRICULUM INCLUDES: